Peruvians: Indigenous

-Ethnic groups of Indigenous origin constitute 13% of the total population.
+Ethnic groups of Indigenous origin constitute 25.8% of the total population.
 The two major ethnic groups are the Quechuas (belonging to various cultural subgroups), followed by the Aymara, mostly found in the extreme southern Andes.
 A large proportion of the ethnic groups who live in the Andean highlands still speak Quechua and have vibrant cultural traditions, some of which were part of the Inca Empire.

 Dozens of Peruvian cultures are also dispersed throughout the country beyond the Andes Mountains in the Amazon basin.
 This region is rapidly becoming urbanized.
 Important urban centers include Iquitos, Nauta, Puerto Maldonado, Pucallpa and Yurimaguas.
 This region is home to numerous ethnic groups, though they do not constitute a large proportion of the total population.
 Examples of ethnic groups residing in eastern Peru include the Shipibo, Urarina, Cocama, and Aguaruna.

-There is no special law for ethnic groups or reserves; they are Peruvians and legally treated as such.
-There are some tribal communities especially in the Amazon but it is their own choice of lifestyle; they have the right to choose their place of residence, they have the freedom to live and travel, to enter and leave the country, with few limitations due to health issues or by order of a judge or international migration laws, supported by the Peruvian Constitutions and International Human Rights, they do have representation in the Congress as any other Peruvian community.
+There is no special law for ethnic groups or reserves; they are Peruvians and are legally treated as such.
+In the present day, some isolated indigenous communities still live in the Peruvian Amazon.
+Though living far from other settlements, these communities enjoy the same rights and constitutional protections as Peruvians of other backgrounds.

 European

-European descendants total 5-20% of the total population.
-Most of them are descendants of Spanish settlers that came to the country during the colonial era, while others are descendants of other Europeans ethnic groups that arrived in the 19th and 20th centuries like Italians, Germans, British, French, Irish, Dutch, Portuguese, Polish, and Croats.
-Most of them also live in the largest cities, generally in the northern cities of Peru: Trujillo, Chiclayo and Piura, and also in the capital Lima.
+European descendants total 5.9% of the total population.
+Most of them are descendants of Spanish settlers that came to the country during the colonial era, while others are descendants of other European ethnic groups that arrived in the 19th and 20th centuries like Italians, Germans, British, French, Irish, Dutch, Portuguese, Polish, and Croats.
+Most of them also live in the largest cities, generally in the capital Lima and the northern cities of Peru: Trujillo, Tacna, Chiclayo and Piura.

 The city of Arequipa in the south of Peru displays the majority of Spanish descendants in the south.
 Cajamarca in the highlands, parts of San Martin in the Rupa-Rupa or Amazonian Andes Area; Oxapampa and Pozuzo were populated by German and Austrian settlers also in the Rupa-Rupa or Amazonian Andes area.

-A considerable European population migrated to Peru, they came for oil, mining, fishing, sugar, cotton, guano, rubber, and other booming industries in the mid-1800.
+A considerable European population migrated to Peru seeking economic opportunity in the booming oil, mining, fishing, sugar, cotton, guano, and rubber industries in the 19th century.

-Recently, Peru has seen an immigration of American senior citizens and businessmen looking for permanent residency to settle in the country, due to inexpensive living, tasty fresh food, gastronomy, friendly people, excellent mild weather, beautiful ocean views, Amazon forest environment, freedom in many aspects compared with other countries, and how easy it is to do business in Peru due to economic booms from 2000 to the present.
-Also, people from other Latin American countries like Venezuela migrated Peru due to socio-economical issues.
+Recently, Peru has seen an influx of American senior citizens and businessmen looking for permanent residency to settle in the country, due to the lower cost of living, gastronomy, Amazon forest environment, and the ease of doing business in Peru due to liberalized economic policy in the 21st century.